kyuinHwang/genome-habitat-classification-pipeline/README.md

 > **Note on GTDB Metadata Files:**
 > GTDB metadata filenames (e.g., `ar53_metadata_r220.tsv.gz`, `bac120_metadata_r220.tsv.gz`) may change with each release.
 > Please check the [GTDB data releases page](https://data.ace.uq.edu.au/public/gtdb/data/releases/) for the latest filenames and update both the `downloadDB.sh` script and your `config.txt` accordingly before downloading and running the pipeline.

+Tested on Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.

+System requirements: No special hardware is required.
+The pipeline runs on a standard laptop environment

+Typical install time:
+Cloning the repository takes only a few seconds.
+However, downloading external metadata via downloadDB.sh may take up to several tens of minutes depending on network speed (approximately 8.5 GB in total).

 ### Configuration